 February 1, 2018.
 I’d been anticipating it for a week, so yesterday I woke up in my usual fog, made coffee and a lunch, forgot to shave, and hustled out the door to -7 F temperatures and a car dusted with snow.
 Why the hurry?
 Are you kidding me!?
 It was the super, blue, blood moon!
-The last time it occurred, March 1866, the Civil War had recently ended, merciful Lincoln was dead, an oppressive Reconstruction was in full swing, and a resentful South was slouching towards the Klan’s terror and a century of Jim Crow.
+The last time it occurred, March 1866, the Civil War had recently ended, merciful Lincoln was dead, a muscular Reconstruction was in full swing, and a resentful South was slouching towards the Klan’s terror and a century of Jim Crow.
 That same momentous celestial and natural event of 1866 was taking place today…and I was late to the party.

 What the heck is a super, blue, blood moon?
 Not “blue-blood” certainly—born to wealth and pedigree.
 No, “blue” because it was the second full moon in the month, and “blood” because in the total lunar eclipse the earth would shade the moon from the sun and give the moon a blood-orange cast from the light refracted through the earth’s atmosphere.
 It was “super” because it was about as close as it could come to the earth without throwing the whole orbiting operation out of whack.
 The moon would appear about 30 percent brighter because it was that much nearer to us.